This Day In Music: September 6

 September 6, 2005 ~ Fingerstyle guitarist Eric Roche passed away ~ Briefly worked as an accountant prior to enrolling at London Musicians Institute, studying classical guitar.
 After his degree would become head of its guitar department.
 As a guitar player known for his percussive style involving drumming on the body of guitar.
 Has released about half a dozen albums, starting with Perc U Later ~ Roche was born in 1967

-September 6, 1999 ~ Jazz bassist Arnold Fishkind passed away in Palm Desert, California, USA ~ Worked with Lennie Tristano, Charlie Barnet, Lee Konitz, Johnny Smith, Benny Goodman, Frankie Laine, Dean Martin, Bob Hope, Les Brown, Lena Horne, Keith Green, Ella Fitzgerald, Stan Hasselgard, Peanuts Hucko, Charlie Parker, Shorty Rogers, Butch Stone, Jerry Wald, Coleman Hawkins, and others ~ Fishkind was born in 1919
+September 6, 1999 ~ Jazz bassist Arnold Fishkind passed away in Palm Desert, California, USA ~ Worked with Lennie Tristano, Charlie Barnet, Lee Konitz, Johnny Smith, Benny Goodman, Frankie Laine, Dean Martin, Bob Hope, Les Brown, Lena Horne, Keith Green, Ella Fitzgerald, Stan Hasselgard, Peanuts Hucko, Charlie Parker, Shorty Rogers, Butch Stone, Jerry Wald, and Coleman Hawkins ~ Fishkind was born in 1919

 September 6, 1994 ~ Pianist, organist Nicky Hopkins, full name Nicholas Christian Hopkins, passed away in Nashville, Tennessee, USA ~ Widely considered to be one of the greatest session pianists in rock, especially prolific during the 1960s and 1970s appearing on such classic tracks as You Really Got Me by the Kinks, Revolution by the Beatles, Angie by the Rolling Stones, and Jet Airliner by the Steve Miller Band.
 Has also worked with Jeff Beck, Joe Cocker, Art Garfunkel, the Jefferson Airplane, George Harrison, John Lennon, Ringo Starr, Rod Stewart, the Who, the Easybeats, PJ Proby, Peter Frampton, Bill Wyman, Graham Parker, and numerous others.
 Recorded a handful of solo albums, starting with The Revolutionary Piano Of Nicky Hopkins released in 1966 ~ Hopkins was born in 1944